Here’s Why Freeform Is Still Stuck With ‘The 700 Club’

-The 700 Club airs in the morning at 10/9c and nightly at 11/10c.
-That late night slot, in particular, has become a desirable time period for cable networks — but with The 700 Club there, it prevents ABC Family/Freeform from developing a late night franchise.
+The 700 Club airs in the morning at 9/8c and nightly at 11/10c.
+That late night slot, in particular, has become a desirable time period for cable networks — but with The 700 Club there, it prevents Freeform from developing a late night franchise.

-“We all thought as time would go by we could eventually get rid of the show,” says one insider familiar with the transactions.
+“We all thought as time would go by, we could eventually get rid of the show,” said one insider familiar with the transactions.
 “We thought we could negotiate it and give him a lot of money.
 But that was never [Robertson’s] intention.
 The language is ironclad.
 I don’t know what it would take at this point to get rid of it.

-According to insiders, Disney has approached Robertson in the past about buying him out and removing 700 Club from ABC Family.
-But the price he’s requesting is astronomical.
-CBN’s most recent tax audit claims that its airtime on ABC Family/Freeform is worth $42.4 million annually.
+According to insiders, Disney has approached Robertson in the past about buying him out and removing 700 Club from the lineup.
+But the price he was requesting is astronomical.
+One of CBN’s tax audits claimed that its airtime on ABC Family/Freeform was worth $42.4 million annually.
 CBN pays Disney/ABC around $1.2 million a year to cover the direct costs incurred by ABC Family for giving up the program time.

 A nonprofit religious organization, CBN’s total assets are worth more than $320 million.
-“It’s shocking how much money they make off that show,” says one insider.
+“It’s shocking how much money they make off that show,” said one insider.
 “They are tough, shrewd businessmen.”

 For Disney, the bigger internal debate was whether to give up the word “family” from the channel’s name.
 Contrary to popular belief, there was no stipulation from Robertson that “family” had to remain in the name.

-“That is a bold move,” an industry observer says of the change to “Freeform.”
+“That is a bold move,” an industry observer said of the change to “Freeform.”
 “They’ve abdicated the word ‘family.’
 But the channel name ABC Family didn’t reflect the demo they wanted.”

-When asked earlier this year about whether The 700 Club might finally move out of the 11/10c slot, ABC Family/Freeform president Tom Ascheim admitted that the show was “holding steady” in his slot.
+When asked in 2016 about whether The 700 Club might finally move out of the 11/10c slot, Freeform president Tom Ascheim admitted that the show was “holding steady” in his slot.
 “He seems fond of it,” Ascheim said.
 “It pre-dates our particular choices here.”

-“The 700 Club will continue to air on Freeform,” the network says in a statement.
+“The 700 Club will continue to air on Freeform,” the network said in a statement.
 “It was part of a longstanding agreement that was made when Disney first acquired the network.”

 That will continue to make for strange bedfellows.
-While ABC Family series address certain issues, such as same-sex marriages, The 700 Club’s viewpoint is often wildly divergent and on the other end of the social and political spectrum.
+While Freeforrm series address certain issues, such as same-sex marriages, The 700 Club’s viewpoint is often wildly divergent and on the other end of the social and political spectrum.